Cray-HPE/docs-csm/operations/security_and_authentication/Restrict_Access_to_NCN_Images_S3_Bucket.md

 ## Limitations

 This is not designed to prevent UAIs (if in use) from retrieving NCN image content.

 If a storage node is rebuilt, this procedure (for the rebuilt node) will need to be applied after the rebuild.
 The same is true if NCNs are added or removed from the system.

 ## Prerequisites and scope

 Procedure should be executed after install or upgrade is otherwise complete, but prior to opening the system for user access.

 Unless otherwise noted, the procedure should be run from `ncn-m001` (not PIT).

 The configuration applied in this procedure was tested against barebones images boot, FAS firmware upgrade and downgrade, and NCN rebuilds.
 The version tested was CSM 1.2.0.

 ## Procedure

-1. Test Connectivity Before Applying the ACL
+1. Test connectivity before applying the ACL.

    Save the following script to a file (for example, `con_test.sh`).